bandaranaike/order-management-app/README.md

 ## Home Page Form

 The home page contains a simple form to input order details, store them in IndexedDB and showing in a table.
-Below is the HTML and JavaScript code for the form